CGCBRR/devsecops-exam-starter/README.md

 ### Why This Matters — "Shift Left" Security

-This demonstration captures the core DevSecOps principle: **security decisions should happen before code reaches production.**
+This demonstrates the core DevSecOps principle: **security decisions should happen before code reaches production.**

-Because the scan runs on every push and PR, the deliberate vulnerability was caught at the **earliest possible moment** — not in production, not in a security review weeks later, but within seconds of opening the PR.
-The failing check then blocks the merge, forcing remediation before the code can land on `main`.
+Because the scan runs on every push and PR, the vulnerability was caught at the **earliest possible moment** — not in production, not weeks later in review, but within seconds.
+The failing check blocks the merge, forcing remediation before the code reaches `main`.

-**Remediation** (the fix a developer would take): update the version constraint to `"lodash": "^4.17.21"` and run `npm install` to update the lockfile.
+**Remediation:** update the constraint to `"lodash": "^4.17.21"` and run `npm install`.
 The next CI run passes cleanly.

 ---

 ## ✨ Bonus Features

-All three optional bonus features from the exam were implemented.
+All three optional bonus features were implemented.

 ### 1. Multi-Stage Build ✅

-The Dockerfile already uses a two-stage build (`builder` → `production`).
-Covered in detail under [Why a Multi-Stage Build?](#why-a-multi-stage-build).
+The Dockerfile uses a two-stage build (`builder` → `production`).
+Covered under [Why a Multi-Stage Build?](#why-a-multi-stage-build).

-**Evidence of size savings:**

 ![Docker image size](https://github.com/CGCBRR/devsecops-exam-starter/blob/0f73dbb56c393848694285376153d570f60da6d6/screenshots/04-docker-image-size.png)

-The final image is **49.1 MB of content** (199 MB uncompressed on disk) — smaller than a single-stage build would produce, because `jest`, `supertest`, and the rest of `devDependencies` never reach the runtime stage.
+The final image is **49.1 MB of content** — smaller than a single-stage build, because `jest`, `supertest`, and the rest of `devDependencies` never reach the runtime stage.

 ### 2. Docker Compose with Redis ✅

-The [`docker-compose.yml`](docker-compose.yml) file spins up two services on a shared Docker network:
+[`docker-compose.yml`](docker-compose.yml) spins up two services on a shared Docker network:

 | Service | Image | Purpose |
 |---------|-------|---------|